 South Africa's Long4Life H1 profit slumps on COVID-19 restrictions

-Johannesburg, Oct 21 (Reuters) - South African investment firm Long4Life L4LJ.J reported on Wednesday a 75.5% fall in first-half trading profit, following the significant disruption on all group businesses as a result of COVID-19 restrictions.
+Johannesburg, Oct 21 (Reuters) - South African investment firm Long4Life L4LJ.J reported on Wednesday a 75.5% fall in first-half trading profit, following the significant disruption of COVID-19 restrictions.

-Long4Life, which owns Sportsmans Warehouse stores and beauty and grooming group Sorbet, said trading profit for the six-months ended Aug.
-31 fell to 49.1 million rand ($2.98 million)from 200.7 million rand a year earlier.
+The owner of Sportsmans Warehouse stores and beauty and grooming group Sorbet, said trading profit to Aug.
+31 fell to 49.1 million rand ($2.98 million) from 200.7 million a year earlier.

-Group revenues reduced by 22.6% to 1.4 billion rand due to store closures.
+Group revenue fell by 22.6% to 1.4 billion rand due to store closures.

+Sales in its sport and recreation division, its biggest, fell 20.9%, as restrictions on team sports at club and school level hit its Sportsmans Warehouse stores, while travel restrictions and compromised school holidays hit its Outdoor Warehouse stores.

+Helping offset further declines was increased demand for home exercise equipment, home games, running, cycling and fitness merchandise.

 ($1 = 16.4588 rand)